uteamjs/uteam-cli/README.md

 ```
 ONLY **--packages** option is allowed.
 If you want to remove the application, just delete the application folder from the file system.
 ## Generate
-Generate complete React JSX packages from YAML.
-The generation options are defined in the header section of the YAML file.
-Run the command under each package folder.
+Generate complete **React JSX** packages from YAML.
+The generation options are defined in the header section of the [YAML](https://u.team/document/yaml/appyaml) file.
+Run the following command under each package folder.
 ```
 $ uteam generate [--yaml <file>]
 ```
-### --yaml <file>
-The YAML file used for code generation.
+- **--yaml \<file>**: The YAML file used for code generation.
 # Template
-Since @uteamjs/template is installed under the uteam global location, it is hard to navigate to the installed folder to run npm to update the template.  uteam provides the following command to update the template to the latest version.
+Since [@uteamjs/template](https://u.team/document/template) is installed under the uteam global location, it is hard to navigate to the installed folder to run npm to update the template.  **uteam** provides the following command to update the template to the latest version.
 ```
 $ uteam template --update
 ```
 # License
-[MIT](LICENSE) - For the create, update and delete of application and packages.
+[MIT](LICENSE) - **uteam** installed locally for the create, update and delete of application and packages.

 The Code Generation is a SasS provided by the **cli.u.team** platform.